Paste a url where

 History and Background

-There were plans for a reusable space planes for as long as the beginning of the dreams of spaceflight.
+There were plans for a reusable space plane for as long as the beginning of the dream of spaceflight.
 The Space Race between the United States and Soviet Union technically began with the roughest definitions of space planes such as the X-15 which was launched via another aircraft.
 There were numerous plans for space planes launched from a rocket including the USAF’s Dyna-Soar (cancelled in the early 1960s) and the Soviet MIG-105.
 However this dream wasn’t realized until the beginning of the Nixon-era program in 1969 that eventually led to development of what became the Space Shuttle.
 The first orbiter, Enterprise, was finished in 1976 and went through several years of atmospheric tests with first space-capable orbiter, Columbia, finished several years later.

-The CA Mk3 Shuttle STS-1XL uses primarily Cormorant Aeronology parts and is modified from the original craft made by its author, Pak.
+The CA Mk3 Shuttle STS-1XX uses primarily Cormorant Aeronology parts and is modified from the original craft made by its author, Pak.
 It was further adjusted using advice from drtedastro on modifying gimbals, setting up Mechjeb, and making it far easier to fly.
 I further adjusted it to approximate the earliest configuration of the Columbia during its first two missions including a white external tank.
 It is designed for short LKO (Low Kerbin Orbits) carrying up to four kerbonauts and minimal payload.
-The primary mission profile is to use it for training on how to fly the shuttle but it is rated for a payload of up to 10 tonnes and has enough power generated by the fuel cells to stay in orbit for a while.
+The primary mission profile is to use it for training on how to fly the shuttle but it is rated for a payload of up to 10 tonnes and has enough power generated by the fuel cells to stay in orbit for a while if necessary.

 Launch, Ascent, and Orbital Procedures